-5. APPRAISAL DRILLING PHASE
+5. APPRAISAL DRILLING

-Having discovered a reservoir from the previous stage, its size is determined and the reservoir characteristics established for the purpose of determining the size of the power station to be developed.
+Having discovered a reservoir from the previous stage, its size is determined and reservoir characterized for the purpose of determining the size of the power station to be developed.
 A reservoir may be fairly large and it would not be advisable to get all the information of the entire reservoir at once.
 If only one exploration well was successful, appraisal wells would target proving 30% of the required steam for the planned power station.
 The appraisal wells give the following information:

-- data between wells and comparison of down-hole with surface information like resistivity; - reservoir characteristics in terms of temperature, pressure, permeable horizons and chemistry of the fluids - productivity of the wells, productive depths and the aerial trends - conceptual model of the reservoir showing up-flow and outflow areas. - drilling experiences gained to be used during production drilling.
+- data between wells and comparison of downhole with surface information like resistivity; - reservoir characteristics in terms of temperature, pressure, permeable horizons and chemistry of the fluids - productivity of the wells, productive depths and the aerial trends - conceptual model of the reservoir showing upflow and outflow areas. - drilling experiences gained to be used during production drilling.